 Commercial Pilot Glider, Oral Prep

 Questions to ask the candidate, with bullet answers and source citations.
-Companion to FAA-S-8081-23A Practical Test Standards.
+Companion to the FAA-S-8081-23B (November 2023) Practical Test Standards.

 Areas of Operation I to XI + Privileges